Hawk Mountain Sanctuary has been called “the mother church of raptor conservation,” and for good reason.

 WHAT TO EXPECT & MOBILITY:

 We will be traveling by personal vehicle to enhance social distancing, with plenty of free parking at all locations.
 Although there is an ADA-accessible trail to South Lookout (900 feet from the road), our primary destination while at Hawk Mountain will be North Lookout, which is a three-quarters of a mile hike, with a 300-foot ascent, up sometimes steep, uneven trails.
 This hike is somewhat strenuous.
-Once at the Lookout, seating is on boulders, so bring a pillow or a cushion for your buttocks!
+Once at the Lookout, seating is on boulders, so bring a pillow or a cushion for more comfortable seating!